FAQs Directory

 Do you close for vacations or school training days?

-The only days we close are the national holidays of New Year’s Day, Martin Luther King’s birthday, Memorial Day, Independence Day, Labor Day, Thanksgiving and the day after Thanksgiving, and Christmas.
+We close on New Year’s Day, Martin Luther King Day, President's Day, Memorial Day, Independence Day, Labor Day, Thanksgiving, the Friday after Thanksgiving, and Christmas.

 How do you determine snow day schedules?